Welcome to Tech Orientation 2024-2025!

 This year, you will be issued a Chromebook to use throughout the school day.
 Each morning you'll pick your Chromebook up from your family head's room before class, and each afternoon you'll bring the Chromebook back and plug it in to charge overnight.
 You are responsible for this device, so take good care of it!

-play icon indicates a video resource See the original video on Youtube.
-(12:17)
+play icon indicates a video resource Watch the video (12:17)

-book indicates a written resource Chromebook Orientation Help Sheet (Google Doc) (Google Slideshow)
+book indicates a written resource Read the Chromebook Orientation Help Sheet

 play icon indicates a video resource Chromebook Touchpad Gestures - learn how to use one, two, and three-finger gestures for the touchpad!